|

 established by the musical leadership of the member choruses.

-With so many years of singing, "traditions" have been established
+With so many years of singing, "traditions" have been

 that members hold as very special, one being the awarding of